Grimnak/LoZGame/README.md

 ## Known Bugs:
 ### Bottom Row Projectiles:
-    Bug:  Projectiles do not fire on the bottom row of the map -
+    Bug:  Projectiles do not fire on the bottom row of the map.

     Plan(s) to fix:  Correct projectile collision bounds boxes.